Cardiovascular Disease Prevention and Management (CVD)

 Cardiovascular disease (CVD) encompasses all heart and circulatory diseases including stroke, coronary heart disease, angina, heart attack and vascular dementia.
 CVD is one of the leading causes of death and disability in the UK but is largely preventable through healthy lifestyle choices and detection and management of risk factors such as hypertension (high blood pressure), atrial fibrillation (AF) and high cholesterol.
 Cardiovascular disease has a strong association with health inequalities with ethnic minority groups being more at risk.
 There is significant variation in outcomes with those in the most deprived 10% of the population being almost twice as likely to die from CVD than those in the least deprived 10%.
 People with severe mental illness have an 85% higher risk of dying from CVD than the general population.

-Cardiovascular disease prevention is a priority area within the NHS Long Term Plan, which sets out a clear ambition to prevent 150,000 strokes, heart attacks and dementia cases over the next ten years.
+Cardiovascular disease prevention is a priority area within the NHS Long Term Plan, which sets out a clear ambition to prevent 150,000 strokes, heart attacks and dementia cases.
 Targeted CVD prevention initiatives directly reduce health inequalities and are highly cost effective in preventing cardiovascular events.

-The WMAHSN Cardiovascular Disease (CVD) Prevention and Management Programme has been established to support organisations, acute Trusts and Sustainable Transformation Partnerships (and emerging Integrated Care Systems) to implement new or modified models of care to reduce cardiovascular morbidity and mortality, address and reduce health inequalities and improve the overall health and well-being of the population in the West Midlands.
+The WMAHSN Cardiovascular Disease (CVD) Prevention and Management Programme has been established to support organisations, acute Trusts and Integrated Care Systems to implement new or modified models of care to reduce cardiovascular morbidity and mortality, address and reduce health inequalities and improve the overall health and well-being of the population in the West Midlands.
 The WMAHSN will work across healthcare boundaries and support both commissioners and providers in identifying areas in which health gains can be made and overall CVD burden can be reduced; due to preventable cardiac events, reduction in re-admissions and recurrent events in people with established CVD.

 The overall objectives of the programme are: